Combining the Rules

 Remember that is the same as , and that

-because it doesn’t matter which side of the parentheses the number is.
+because it doesn’t matter which side of the parentheses the number is on.
 That gives you

-Next, you’ll look at an example where you multiply three pairs of parentheses.
+Next, let’s look at an example where you multiply three pairs of parentheses.
 The same rules that applied earlier are still in effect.
-You begin by multiplying two of the parentheses, and then you multiply that product with the third pair of parentheses.
+You begin by multiplying two of the pairs of parentheses, and then you multiply the resulting product by the third pair of parentheses.

 Example 3